Rozear/Dodge_the_bullets/README.md

 In future, we will need to add monster types and skills

-BUT NOW, we need to implement these feature first to run as an engine :
-    1. Bullet

-		2. Entity (player, enemy, boss)

-		3. Controlling (using aswd and arrows)

-		4. Rendering (include models)

 Some form of communication :

 		1. When you making change, pls list your change like DotA patch notes